ryanmmmmm/todoApp/README.md

 -- show composable authentication layer
 -- show ability to test controller and REST route
 -- show understanding of other REST method basic setup.
-PUT/DELETE/CREATE
+PUT/DELETE/CREATE -- Show I know how to use git and github

 ## Assumptions